zetkin/contributors-reference/README.md

 opinion about best practices than one found in this documentation, you should submit a pull request to this repository and argue why the documentation (and hence the rules and guides therein) should be changed.

+## Did you find non-conforming code?
+If you find a piece of code that you believe do not follow the style described in this documentation, submit a pull request to the repository containing the incorrect code, or file an issue report for that repository, referencing the part of the Contributors Reference that it violates.